ministryofjustice/correspondence_tool_staff/README.md

 held as JSON, and papertrail serializes the object in YAML.
 The custom serializer ```CTSPapertrailSerializer``` takes care of this and reconstitutes the JSON fields correctly.
 See ```/spec/lib/papertrail_spec.rb``` for examples of how to reify a previous version, or get a hash of field values for the previous version.

-### Continuous Integration

-Continuous integration is carried out by SemaphoreCI.

 ### Data Migrations